venky-lucky/Bootcamp_Homework/capstone2/README.md

 [![GitHub Stars][stars-image]][stars-url]
 [![License][license-image]][license-url]

-NOTE: This project was generated with [Cookiecutter](https://github.com/audreyr/cookiecutter) along with [@clamytoe's](https://github.com/clamytoe) [toepack](https://github.com/clamytoe/toepack) project template.

-This repo is the result of my capstone project for the Machine Learning Zoomcamp 2022 course.
-I used the model for a [Kitchenware Classification](https://www.kaggle.com/competitions/kitchenware-classification) competition that was hosted by the [DataTalks.Club](https://datatalks.club/) over at [Kaggle](https://www.kaggle.com).

 The model will take an image of a kitchenware item and try to classify it into one of the following classes:

 * cups